Frequently Asked Questions

 a) a ‘flick’ on the ear

-b) a game in which pucks are flicked across a game board.
+b) a family of games in which pucks are flicked across a game board.
 See Wikipedia entry of PICHENOTTE.

 2) Who invented it ?
 Where does the game come from ?

-There is a round ‘crokinole’ game board in an Ontario Canada museum, made around 1876, by a German man named Wettlaufer.
+There is a round ‘crokinole’ game board in an Ontario Canada museum, made around 1876, by a German man named Eckhardt Wettlaufer.
 He called it ‘crokinole’, which is probably derived from the French word ‘croquinole’, so we think perhaps the game originated in Quebec, but we may never know.
 As kids, we were told the name of the game was ‘pichenotte’.
 We never knew another family who owned a board, until we moved to Santa Fe, New Mexico and our brother Paul found a photo from 1900 showing a US Senator Coffin playing pichenotte with his grandson.
 Research continues.
 There are several meanings to croquinole, one of which is the noun ‘flick’.
 Whatever it’s origins, it is a very popular game.
-For another point of view about the names, and the origins of the game, please visit our friend Caleb Kelly’s website at crokinole.com And don’t forget to visit our friends at The CrokinoleDepot ….Home of the famous Beierling Brothers as well as Jeremy Tracey of Crokinole Gameboards (taught by the venerable Willard Martin to make some very fine boards for the World Crokinole Championships in Tavistock, Ontario), and Ted Fuller of Crokinole Canada who sells an amazing variety of affordable and also high-end marquetry boards.
+For another point of view about the names, and the origins of the game, please visit our Canadian friends at The CrokinoleDepot ….Home of the famous Beierling Brothers as well as Jeremy Tracey of Crokinole Gameboards (taught by the venerable Willard Martin to make some very fine boards for the World Crokinole Championships in Tavistock, Ontario), and Ted Fuller of Crokinole Canada who sells an amazing variety of affordable and also high-end marquetry boards.
 There is also Brown Castle Games in Pennsylvania, and you can visit Lee Larcheveque’s online game store Pitchnut.Com who sells the unique square board, originating in the town of St. Edwidge, Quebec. but Lee is located in Amhurst Massachusetts now.

 3) Are there standard dimensions for pichenotte boards?